issahar987/CRAPI/Utils/README.md

-This folder is for functions/files that may be useful for all challanges
+This folder is for functions/files that may be useful for all challenges